mynk-tmr/notes/ReactJS/Beginner.md

 ## State

-State is a component’s memory.
+A state variable is a component’s memory.

 - declared using `useState()` Hook which return
 	- a[0] -> current state value